 I also took care to make the plot comprehensible (mostly!) to all, and to avoid certain adult themes which might confuse the kids or upset their parents.

-Since Sebastian's birthday (which is now more than ten years ago!)
-I have had a considerable number of people contact me by email at email@example.com to express an interest in using this material for their own parties.
+Since Sebastian's birthday (which is now more than twelve years ago!)
+I have had a considerable number of people (now more than 10,000!) contact me by email at email@example.com to express an interest in using this material for their own parties.

 So, I have made this Murder Mystery Party free to use for anyone who wishes to do so - just drop me a note to get the easily updateable versions.
-There's no need for any payment, although I have suggested to correspondents who asked that they might care to make a modest contribution to a children's charity of their choice.
+There's no need for any payment, although I have suggested to correspondents who asked that they might care to make a modest contribution to an appropriate charity of their choice.

 Use of this Material